bondjimbond/islandora_metadata_extras/README.md

 Configuration options are available at Administration > Islandora > Islandora Utility Modules > Metadata Extras (`admin/islandora/tools/metadata_extras`).

 * To hide metadata fields that contain no content:
-  * Enable these options in the Metadata Extras admin options.
+  * Enable this option in the Metadata Extras admin options.
 No other configuration is necessary.
 * To replace yyyy-mm-dd and yyyy-mm dates with human-readable equivalents in search results:
   * Enable this option in the Metadata Extras admin options.
 No other configuration is necessary.
 Conversion respects the current user interface language.
 Note that this option only applies if there is a single date the metadata field matching the pattern `\d\d\d\d\-\d\d\-\d\d` or `\d\d\d\d\-\d\d`.
 * To replace the collection PID with its human-readable label: